Boulder Australian Opal Freeform Cabochon no.9 media thumbnails

 Mineral Australian Boulder Opal with ironstone matrix

-Scientific name SiO₂·nH₂O in ferruginous sandstone matrix
+Scientific Name SiO₂·nH₂O in ferruginous sandstone matrix

 Hardness 5.5–6 Mohs (opal) / 7 Mohs (quartzitic sandstone)

-Crystal system Amorphous
+Crystal System Amorphous

 Origin Queensland, Australia

-Dimensions 10 × 6.5 × 5 mm (freeform)
+Dimensions 10 × 6.5 × 5 mm (free form)

 Weight 3.4 carats (opal + matrix)

-Play of color Multicolored emerging from earthy matrix
+Play-of-color Multicolor emerging from earthy matrix

-Matrix Ironstone (ferruginous brown sandstone)
+Matrix Brown ironstone (ferruginous sandstone)

 Finish Polished in the opal area